Skip to main content

 Two checks before committing to a Crystal Palace garage conversion.
 First, the planning history.
 Properties built since the 1980s often have a planning condition requiring the garage to be retained for parking, which needs a variation application before you can convert.
 Second, the gradient.
 Crystal Palace garages frequently sit on a stepped concrete slab cut into the slope, which means the floor is sometimes 200-300mm below the house floor rather than the standard 150-200mm we see elsewhere.
 We level up with insulated screed but the height difference affects door and ceiling clearances.
 Both are noted at the survey.

-Three property types in SE19 most commonly suit garage conversion.
-1930s and 1950s detached and semi-detached properties on streets like Anerley Park, Auckland Road, and Sylvan Road usually have integral garages built into the side of the house.
-These are the easiest conversions because the structural opening between garage and house is already there.
-We widen the existing internal door or close it off and create a new opening from a more useful location.
-The garage walls share with the main structure, so the converted room feels like part of the house rather than an addition.
-Inter-war properties on the higher ground towards Sydenham Hill sometimes have detached garages with their own foundations.
-Detached garages are more involved to convert because the link to the house has to be created, usually as a covered walkway or short corridor, and the structure needs full damp-proofing and insulation as if it were new build.
-Modern post-1980s properties with attached garages convert quickly, but most carry a planning condition requiring the garage to be retained for parking.
-We check the planning portal at the survey and apply for variation of condition where needed.
+Semi-detached and detached properties on streets like Anerley Park, Auckland Road, and Sylvan Road are the most straightforward conversions.
+The integral garage shares walls with the main structure, so the converted room feels like part of the house.
+We widen the existing internal door or reposition it to a more useful location.
+The structural opening is already there.
+Detached garages, more common on the higher ground towards Sydenham Hill, are more involved.
+The link to the house has to be built, usually a covered walkway or short corridor, and the structure needs full damp-proofing and insulation treated as new build.
+Post-1980s attached garages convert quickly but most carry a planning condition requiring the garage to be retained for parking.
+We check the planning portal at the survey and apply for a variation of condition where one exists.

 Garage Conversions in Crystal Palace: What's Included